Kansas City Chiefs vs. Dallas Cowboys NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - So far this year, the Cowboys have been installed as underdogs by a 2.5-point margin or more three times and are 3-0 ATS in those games.

-- When Dallas records more than 24.1 points, it is 6-0 against the spread and 5-1 overall.
+- Dallas is 6-0 against the spread and 5-1 overall in games when it records more than 24.1 points.

-- Dallas is 8-0 against the spread and 7-1 overall when the team churns out over 373.2 yards.
+- When Dallas picks up more than 373.2 yards, the team is 8-0 against the spread and 7-1 overall.

 - The Cowboys have 12 turnovers this season, equal to the number of takeaways for the Chiefs.